Respiratory Therapy Options in Riverside

 Crafton Hills College

-Crafton Hills College offers associate's degrees for career preparation and transfer to a 4-year university.
+Crafton Hills College offers associate's degree programs for career preparation and transfer to a 4-year university.
 Students can pursue degrees in several allied healthcare fields, including radiologic technology, anatomy and physiology, respiratory care and emergency medical services.

 Associate of Science in Respiratory Care

-This associate degree program can be completed in 103.5 credit hours of full-time study.
+This associate's degree program can be completed in 91.5 credit hours of full-time study.
 Students learn how to evaluate and treat patients; they also learn to work with other respiratory therapy professionals.
 In addition to hands-on clinical courses, students take classes in pulmonary assessment, cardiopulmonary resuscitation, drug therapies and pediatric care.
 The program also requires that students learn about respiratory care theory and take laboratory courses.

 Mt.
 San Antonio College